-Age: 35+ selected by Author
+25+ selected by Author aucklandregion.healthpathways.org.nz

-Reference: aucklandregion.healthpathways.org.nz

-- The Author believes that if a blood is being taken for a heart (lipids) and diabetes (Hb1Ac) check, it is reasonable to check the kidney function at the same time - As the same ethnic risk factors i.e. Māori, Pacific, Indo-Asian ethnicity, which apply for a 'Heart and Diabetes Check' Cardiovascular are also applicable to Chronic Kidney Disease
+- The Author believes that if a blood test is being taken for a heart (lipids) and diabetes (Hb1Ac) check, it is reasonable to check the kidney function at the same time - As the same ethnic risk factors i.e. Māori, Pacific, Indo-Asian ethnicity, which apply for a 'Heart and Diabetes Check' Cardiovascular are also applicable to Chronic Kidney Disease - For people with severe mental illness (schizophrenia, major depressive disorder, bipolar disorder, schizoaffective disorder), CVD risk assessment is recommended from age 25 years.